JakubFranek/Kapytal/docs/faq.md

 - knowing where your money goes is useful for telling whether you can afford that expensive gadget you want
 - knowing what your cashflow is like is absolutely critical when making big life decisions like taking a mortgage or planning kids
 - you can see how much money you have and how it is distributed across your accounts, wallets, investments and safes in one place without having to check all of those places manually
-- transaction history usually disappears after a few months from your bank's internet banking interface
+- transaction history usually disappears from your bank's internet banking interface after a few months
 - logging your transactions is a must if you are splitting expenses with your partner
 - like photos, your financial transactions are memories or snapshots of your life
-- it doesn't take that much time (cca 15 minutes per week) and Kapytal has a few quality of life features to make it as easy for you as possible
+- it doesn't take that much time (cca 15 minutes per week) and Kapytal has several quality of life features to make it as easy for you as possible

 ## Why won't you support automated imports?